ku-nal-g/ng-demos/User-authentication/README.md

 # UserAuthentication

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.This task was done by me on 25/02/2022

+To run the task
+(i) Downlaod and unzip the file
+(ii) hit npm i
+(iii) hit ng serve --open
+(iv) Done

 ## Development server